Part #2, Marines Ground Forces of WWII

 Marine Camouflage:

-This should be re-shot, and used brown side out, for perhaps the Operations at Tarawa, where it seams most wore them this way.
+This should be re-shot, and used brown side out, for perhaps the Operations at Tarawa, where it seems most wore them this way.

 Marine-Para, WWII: